odili/cap-todo/README.md

 # Capstone Project Based on Serverless TODO

-This project is based on the archtecture described in the serverless Todo below with the following modifications:
+This project is based on the architecture described in the serverless Todo below with the following modifications:

 - Backend:
   - Implemented the new AWS ApiGatewayv2 (HTTP)
   - Moved Authentication to the Gateway from the Lambda
-  - Implmented Auth0 API for the App as required by ApiGatewayv2
+  - Implemented Auth0 API for the App as required by ApiGatewayv2
   - Implemented AWS SDK v3
 - Frontend:
   - Implemented a totally new frontend based on React Hooks